Island in Focus – Foula

 These days Foula still uses the Julian calendar even though the rest of the UK adopted the Gregorian calendar in 1752.
 In Foula, Christmas Day is observed on 6 January and New Years Day on 13 January!

-The coast is nearly completely rockbound with only one beach, close to the exposed pier (where the ferry, New Advance is winched out of the water when not in use to prevent damage!)
+The coast is nearly completely rockbound with only one beach, close to the exposed pier, where boats are winched out of the water when not in use to prevent them being damaged!

 Five dramatic peaks

 The rest of the island is dominated by five dramatic peaks called Da Noup, Hamnafield, Da Sneug (highest at 1371 feet), Da Kame, and Soberlie.
-Foula is definitely an island for keen walkers and birdwatchers!
+Foula is definitely an island for keen walkers and birdwatchers.

 The Gaada Stack

-Being remote is not always easy though, and Foula suffered from extended periods of being cut off from the outside world and unable to obtain supplies until the gravel airstrip was built.
+Being remote is not always easy though, and Foula suffered from extended periods of being cut off from the outside world and unable to obtain supplies.
+This ended in the 70s when the gravel airstrip was built.

 Foula was used as a location for Michael Powell’s 1937 film, ‘The Edge of the World’ – a fictional account of the evacuation of St Kilda.
 The title of that film sums up Foula very well.

-Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.
+Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, adores audiobooks and films, eats a little too much for his own good.